soryu-rmv/rmv_tech01/en.md

 $gameMap.eraseEvent($gameVariables.value(2))
 $gameMap.eraseEvent($gameVariables.value(3))

-It is exactly convenient for large number of events to write
+It is exactly convenient for large number of events to write as below.

 for(var i=1; i<=3; i++){
 　$gameMap.eraseEvent($gameVariables.value(i))
-}  .
+}

 Moreover, target fix by Manosasayaki_CharacterBind.js is valid unless we specify to stop.
-With delete the generated events, call a plugin command like
+With delete the generated events, call a plugin command like below.

-**CharacterBind**  .
+**CharacterBind**

 If you forget that, every event behavior on game scene becomes crazy.